GPUOpen-Tools/radeon_gpu_analyzer/README.md

 cd to the Build sub-folder, and run:

-prebuild.bat --qt C:\Qt\Qt5.9.2\msvc2017_64 --vs 2017 --build release (or: debug)
+Prebuild.bat --qt C:\Qt\Qt5.9.2\msvc2017_64 --vs 2017 --build release (or: debug)

-Running the prebuild script will fetch all the dependencies, and generate the solution file for Visual Studio.
+Running the Prebuild script will fetch all the dependencies, and generate the solution file for Visual Studio.
 After successfully running the preuild script, open RGA.sln from Build\CMake\VS2017 (or VS2015), and build:
 * RadeonGPUAnalyzerCLI project for the command line exectuable
 * RadeonGPUAnalyzerGUI project for the GUI app

-Some useful options of the prebuild script:
+Some useful options of the Prebuild script:
 * --vs <VS version>: generate the solution files for a specific Visual Studio version.
 For example, to target VS 2017, add --vs 2017 to the command.
 * --qt <path>: full path to the folder from where you would like the Qt binaries to be retrieved.
 By default, CMake would try to auto-detect Qt on the system.
 * --vk-include and --vk-lib: full paths to where the Vulkan SDK include and Vulkan lib folders.
 By default, CMake would try to auto-detect the Vulkan SDK on the system.